bchareyre/yade-mpi/doc/sphinx/installation.rst

 Installation
 ###############

-Yade can be installed from packages (precompiled binaries) or source code.
+Yade can be installed from packages (pre-compiled binaries) or source code.
 The choice depends on what you need: if you don't plan to modify Yade itself, package installation is easier.
-In the contrary case, you must download and install source code.
+In the contrary case, you must download and install the source code.

 Packages
 ----------

-Pre-built packages are provided for all currently supported Debian and Ubuntu versions of distributions and available on `yade-dem.org <http://yade-dem.org/packages/>`_
+Pre-built packages are provided for all currently supported Debian and Ubuntu versions of distributions and available on `yade-dem.org/packages <http://yade-dem.org/packages/>`_ .
-server.

 These are ``daily`` versions of packages and are updating regularly and include all the newly added features.